 Generally, for your dog to be classed as a pedigree in insurance terms, all that matters is that its parents are of the same breed.
 Have a look at this help section on the Pet Plan website for clarification:

 So if your dog has two Pug parents, that means you’ve got a pedigree Pug on your hands.
-And both parents are Puggles, it's a pedigree Puggle.
+And if both parents are Puggles, it's a pedigree Puggle.

-Many insurance companies do not care if a breed is recognised by The Kennel Club (Pugs are, Puggles are not).
+Many insurance companies do not care if a breed is recognised by The Kennel Club (for example, Pugs are, but Puggles are not).

 Away from insurance, some people take the term pedigree to refer to purebred dogs that are registered with a breed club.
 But even within this categorisation there is grey area because some argue that breed started out as a crossbreed but have been around long enough to be classed as a pedigree.

 Are pedigree dogs more expensive to insure than mixed breeds?